-Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional skepticism.
+Our team members obtain feedback on their overall performance, including factors related to audit quality, such as technical knowledge, auditing skills and professional scepticism.
 Audit quality is an important factor in performance evaluation and career progression decisions for both our partners and staff.
 Feedback on performance and progression is collected via our Snapshot tool, a simple, mobile-enabled technology.
-We also use Workday to give and receive upward and peer feedback.
+We use additional technology tool to give and receive upward and peer feedback.
 Ongoing feedback conversations help our people grow and learn faster, adapt to new and complex environments, and bring the best to our clients and firm.